Columbus Birth Injury Lawyer

 Sensory issues – Newborns who have suffered a birth injury are often sensitive to light and sound.
 They may also have abnormal eye movement or ringing in their ears.

 Breathing problems – An infant may have trouble breathing or have low oxygen levels if they have suffered from asphyxia.
-Birth asphyxia occurs when the infant does not receive enough oxygen to their brain or other organs before, during, or after delivery.
+Birth asphyxia occurs when the infant does not receive enough oxygen to the brain or other organs before, during, or after delivery.

 Developmental delays – Some birth injuries are not immediately detectable.
 Some can go unnoticed for several months.
 When a child begins to miss milestones, such as sitting up, crawling, walking, and talking, it may indicate a brain injury.